Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 Taste

-Even though crema isn’t supposed to add much of a taste to your espresso, it at least shouldn’t negatively impact its overall flavor profile.
+Even though crema isn't supposed to significantly impact the taste of your espresso, it at least shouldn't negatively affect its overall flavor profile.

 If you're dealing with this issue, chances are you're behind on your machine's cleaning schedule.

-Dirty espresso machines hold a lot of buildup, sometimes affecting crema’s overall taste.
+Dirty espresso machines accumulate a significant amount of buildup, which can sometimes affect the overall taste of the crema.

-Moreover, as I previously mentioned, the freshness of your coffee beans also plays a significant role when it comes to the quality of your crema.
+Moreover, as I previously mentioned, the freshness of your coffee beans also plays a significant role in determining the quality of your crema.

 Brazilian coffee beans.